Janet came to see me, as most women do, with a range of uncomfortable symptoms. The one that confused her the most was the way her skin was changing.

 Dry skin

-Dry skin is a common issue, and can sometimes be related to hormonal imbalances.
+While dry skin is a common issue with many causes, it can sometimes be related to hormonal imbalances.
 When sex hormone levels drop, oil production decreases and skin dries out.
 Thyroid hormones can also impact sebum production and blood circulation, leading to dry skin.

 Balance hormones naturally to avoid skin problems